Kandarapa: Marriage to Salcedo

-Kandarapa married the Spanish soldier and European settler, Juan de Salcedo in 1572, at the age of 19.
-According to Philippine historical documents and a written account by Don Felipe Cepeda, Salcedo's aide, who returned to Acapulco, recount that after the Spanish conquest of Luzon with Mexican and Visayan assistance, and their consequent takeover of the Pasig River delta polity of Hindu Tondo, which was the previous preeminent state in Luzon before the Brunei Sultanate established their puppet-kingdom, Islamic Manila, to supplant Tondo, Juan de Salcedo, then about 22 years old, fell in love with the 18-year-old "Dayang-dayang" (a native Filipino word for "Princess") Kandarapa, so named after the lark of the rice fields, whose song she imitated by her beautiful singing voice, was said to be the niece of Rajah Lakandula, Tondo's Lakan ("Paramount ruler").
+Kandarapa later married Juan de Salcedo in 1572, at the age of 19.
+According to Philippine historical documents and a written account by Don Felipe Cepeda, Salcedo's aide, who returned to Acapulco, recount that after the Spanish conquest of Luzon with Mexican and Visayan assistance, and their consequent takeover of the Pasig River delta polity of Hindu Tondo, which was the previous preeminent state in Luzon before the Brunei Sultanate established their puppet-kingdom of Islamic Manila, Salcedo was about 22 years old when he fell in love with the 18-year-old "Dayang-dayang" (a native Filipino title analogous to "Princess") Kandarapa, so named after the lark of the rice fields, whose birdsong she imitated by her beautiful singing voice, was said to be the niece of Rajah Lakandula, Tondo's Lakan ("Paramount ruler").
 Juan fell in love, upon seeing the femininity of her figure while she and her handmaidens were bathing in the Pasig River.
 Their love was completely against their forebears' wishes since Lakandula wanted his niece, Dayang-dayang Kandarapa, to be married to the Rajah of Macabebe which Kandarapa didn't want as he was already married multiple times to other women due to his Islamic custom; and Miguel López de Legazpi wanted his Mexican born grandson, Salcedo, to marry a pure white European Spanish woman.
-The Rajah of Macabebe who got word of the budding romance from Rajah Sulayman a fellow Muslim Rajah, of Manila, became enraged and he cried out:
+The Rajah of Macabebe learnt of the budding romance from Rajah Sulayman of Maynila, a fellow Muslim Rajah, and in his rage cried out:

 "May the sun divide my body in two, the crocodiles eat it, and my wives become unfaithful, if I ever become the friend of the Spaniards!"